HappyValleyIO/koil/docs/docs/deploy/heroku.md

 [![github pull request with CI running](images/github-pull-request-ci-running.png)](images/github-pull-request-ci-running.png)

 Alright!
-Now go make a cup of coffee while the CI build runs.
-Springboard has a longer build than a base Spring Boot project, but we promise it's worth it.
+Now go make a cup of coffee while the CI build runs. koil has a longer build than a base Spring Boot project, but we promise it's worth it.
 Right now GitHub is running unit, integration and feature tests on the back-end and has kicked off Cypress to test your front-end.
 Once it's done, you should see something like this: